modir/using-laminas-framework-book/version2/docs/appearance.md

 ![Figure 6.10.
 View helper directory](images/appearance/view_helper_dir.png)

-Q> **Why do we place the view helper class under module's source directory?**
+> **Why do we place the view helper class under module's source directory?**
-Q>
+>
-Q> View helpers (unlike `.phtml` view templates) are stored under module's `src/` directory, Q> because they are usual PHP classes and require to be resolved by a PHP Q> class auto-loading feature.
-On the other hand, view templates are resolved by the special Laminas class Q> called *view resolver*, and for this reason, view templates are stored under Q> the module's `view/` directory.
+> View helpers (unlike `.phtml` view templates) are stored under module's `src/` directory,
+> because they are usual PHP classes and require to be resolved by a PHP
+> class auto-loading feature.
+On the other hand, view templates are resolved by the special Laminas class
+> called *view resolver*, and for this reason, view templates are stored under
+> the module's `view/` directory.

 Next, create the stub code for the `Menu` class: